Skip to main content

 Here are a few things to consider if clozapine is making you sleepy:

 • Are you taking other medications that cause sleepiness?
-Your provider or pharmacist can help you answer this question.
+Your prescriber or pharmacist can help you answer this question.
 Taking more than one medication that causes drowsiness can worsen this side effect.
 If this is a concern, your healthcare team might suggest changing one of your other medications.

 2. Constipation